Driving can be a huge cost for businesses but there are ways to help keep those costs down.

 One of the biggest issues for business drivers is their mobile phone because they may use it to keep in touch with the office, make appointments or speak to customers while they’re driving.
 Using a phone while you’re driving is against the law as it’s very distracting.
 If you need to make or answer a call, stop and park safely first.

 Keeping your car running efficiently will help keep you on the road and avoid breakdowns and delays.
 Make sure you check your vehicle each day before you start your journey.
-See the Driver Knowledge Centre for information about what you should check.

 Cutting down the amount of business travel can help to reduce costs and the damaging effects of travel on the environment.
 It can also reduce the amount of stress felt by employees and help them to be more productive.